Discover how an LMS can tie assignments directly to rubrics

 The consistency of a rubric structure used across different types of assignments can help to minimize confusion for students, making them easier to use and ultimately, to learn.
 The same consistency is a huge benefit to instructors when grading assignments.
 Once created, you can be confident knowing that each rubric is clearly stated for the students to use.
 And you can be confident that your own grading aligns with the expectations from each assignment.
 Grading can also be more flexible, since you have the option to adjust grade weight of various components to the rubric.
 As well, you can easily assign a separate overall score, versus level, meaning that you can address each student uniquely, based upon your personal grading standard.
 The point is, an LMS shouldn’t hinder you from teaching and grading the way you want.

 The Brightspace LMS provides a consistent workflow so instructors can be confident knowing that the rubrics they’ve created are consistently able to do their job.
 With the consultation of instructors in higher education, D2L has developed a rubric experience that is streamlined and easy to use.
-For more information on rubrics and all the other tools that Brightspace offers, sign up for our webinar on November 7 at 2PM (EDT).
+For more information on rubrics and all the other tools that Brightspace offers, watch our webinar.
 D2L experts will be on hand to provide a full walk-through of the LMS and be available to answer your specific questions.
 Register today!

 “With access to the student’s rubric we can see, for example, if a student is struggling with understanding the content, or if it’s an issue with their writing mechanics.
 With that knowledge, advisors can take the action that is best suited to each student’s individual situation.
 This is the SNHU approach to personalized learning.”